 Meaning of the MATCH function

-The dynamic sum is linked to a date in the data validation (cell H4 in our example)
+The dynamic sum is linked to a date in the data validation cell (cell H4 in our example)

 Meaning of the INDEX function

-The INDEX function as the following writing
+The INDEX function is written as follows:

 =INDEX(range,position row, position column)